GodisNanu/se_project_react/README.md

 HTML, CSS, JAVASCRIPT, REACTJS, JSX, REST API, GITHUB, FIGMA, JSON

 ## Roadmap

-My intention is to add to this design so that it is more responsive and interactive.
   I plan to update the design so that the user can change the current location.

 ## Links
 Project soon available at: